macropin/swardbot/README.md

-# SwardBot: Open Source Acreage UGV rover
+# SwardBot: Open Source Acreage Mower

 Welcome to SwardBot, an open-source hardware project designed to simplify pasture and acreage mowing!
 SwardBot is an Ardupilot-based mower built with the vision of making large-scale grass maintenance accessible, affordable, and customizable for everyone.
+(Keywords: UGV, mower, Ardupilot, rover)

 ## Project Goals